Extension from Precoloured Sets of Edges: Introduction

 \begin{proposition} \mbox{}\\* Let~$G$ be a multigraph with maximum degree $\Delta(G)$ and maximum multiplicity $\mu(G)$.
 Using the palette $\MK=[\Delta(G)+\mu(G)+1]$, any precoloured distance-$3$ matching can be extended to a proper edge-colouring of all of~$G$. \end{proposition}

+Albertson and Moore~\cite[Conj.~1]{AlMo01} conjectured that when $G$ is a simple graph, any precoloured distance-$3$ matching can be extended to a proper edge-colouring of $G$ using the palette $\MK=[\Delta(G)+1]$.
+We propose a stronger conjecture.

+\begin{conjecture} \mbox{}\\* Let~$G$ be a multigraph with maximum degree $\Delta(G)$ and maximum multiplicity $\mu(G)$.
+Using the palette $\MK=[\Delta(G)+\mu(G)]$, any precoloured distance-$2$ matching can be extended to a proper edge-colouring of all of~$G$. \end{conjecture}

+Conjecture~\ref{conj:main} strengthens Proposition~\ref{prop:albertson1} in two ways: we impose a weaker constraint on the distance between precoloured edges, and we use a smaller palette.
 Evidently, we believe that in edge-precolouring the distance requirement ought to be not as strong as it is for vertex-precolouring extension.
+In Section~\ref{sec:counterexample}, however, we show how Conjecture~\ref{conj:main} becomes false if we are allowed to precolour a distance-$1$ rather than a distance-$2$ matching.
+Note that Conjecture~\ref{conj:main} easily becomes false, even for trees, if we replace the palette~$\MK$ by $[\Delta(G)]$ or by $[\chi'(G)]$, where $\chi'(G)$ is the chromatic index of~$G$.
+For instance, consider stars with each edge subdivided exactly once; see Figure~\ref{fig:extree}.

-Naturally, one might wonder if a strong enough distance requirement on the precoloured set yields an improved palette bound, i.e., with palette $[\Delta(G)]$ or $[\chi'(G)]$.
-This fails however even for bipartite graphs; see Figure~\ref{fig:exdistant}.
+In another direction, one might wonder if a strong enough distance requirement on the precoloured matching permits us to take a smaller palette, like $[\Delta(G)]$ or $[\chi'(G)]$.
+This fails however, even for bipartite graphs, as we now show.

+First, for any positive integer $m$, let $D_m$ denote the bipartite graph on vertex set $\{x\}\cup A^x\cup B\cup A^y\cup\{y\}$, where $|A^x|=|A^y|=m$ and $|B|=2m-1$, and whose edge set is the set of all pairs between $\{x\}\cup B$ and $A^x$ and between $\{y\}\cup B$ and $A^y$.
+Let us observe an easy property of the graph $D_m$: in any proper edge-colouring of $D_m$ with colours from $[2m]$, there must be at least one edge of colour $1$ incident to $x$ or $y$.
+For otherwise, since each vertex in $A^x$ has degree $2m$, there must be $m$ edges of colour $1$ between $A^x$ and $B$; similarly, there must be $m$ edges of colour $1$ between $A_y$ and $B$.
+But this implies that there are $2m$ distinct edges of colour $1$ incident to the $2m-1$ vertices in $B$, which means that a vertex of $B$ is incident to two edges of colour $1$, a contradiction.